MyersResearchGroup/myersresearchgroup.github.io/content/authors/SBOL-Canvas/_index.md

 superuser: false

 projects:
-- SBOLCavas is a web application for creation and editing of genetic constructs using the SBOL data and visual standard.
-SBOLCanvas allows a user to create a genetic design from start to finish, with the option to incorporate existing SBOL data from a SynBioHub repository.
+- SBOLCanvas is a visual 'drag-and-drop' tool for the creation of genetic constructs and related figures using SBOl data and visual standards.

 # Short bio (displayed in user profile at end of posts)
 # bio: My research interests include distributed robotics, mobile computing and programmable matter.